GoogleCloudPlatform/dataproc-templates/notebooks/hive2bq/README.md

 * Add user configuration in Step 1
 * Run all the cells from Menu->Run->Run All Cells
+* Skip running steps 8-16 to create all HIVE tables(partitioned & non-partitioned) as non partitioned tables in Bigquery
 * Get the status of Dataproc Jobs from VertexAI UI using the link printed after running Step 11
 * Detailed logs can be seen from [Dataproc Batch UI](https://console.cloud.google.com/dataproc/batches)
   * Dataproc Job naming convention: "hive2bq-"+HIVE-TABLE+"-"+ CURRENT_DATETIME